Principles of GLP and Compliance Monitoring - Good Laboratory Practice.

 For some laboratories, adherence to GLP is a statutory requirement.
 Other laboratories may follow the guidelines on a voluntary basis in order to demonstrate the rigour in which their work is carried out.
 However, test facilities that do not carry out regulatory studies (defined below) are not compelled to work in accordance with the principles of GLP.
 Such facilities are not eligible for admission to the UK GLP compliance programme.

-2. Who Needs to Comply ?
+2. Who Needs to Comply?

-Compliance with the principles of Good Laboratory Practice (GLP) is a legal requirement for test facilities that undertake health and environmental safety studies, and some other testing, that will be submitted to regulatory authorities for the purposes of risk assessment.
 To comply with the GLP regulations, a test facility which conducts, or intends to conduct, regulatory studies must be a member of the UK GLP Compliance Monitoring Programme.
 These regulations define a 'regulatory study' as a non-clinical experiment or set of experiments in which:

 An item is examined under laboratory conditions or in the environment in order to obtain data on its properties or its safety (or both) with respect to human health, animal health or the environment